What is Concentus?

 Citizenship education is the study, understanding, and application of the rights and duties we have to each other, as citizens in local, provincial, national, and global communities.
 Citizenship education requires intentional teaching, modeling, and practice for people to acquire the knowledge, dispositions, and skills necessary to have an impact on the function of an entire society.
 Citizenship education is intended to foster:

-- Engaged citizens who question, critically examine, advocate, and defend rights and responsibilities embedded in democracy at the local, regional, provincial, national, and global levels.
+- Engaged citizens who question, critically examine, advocate, and defend rights and responsibilities embedded in democracy.

 - Lifelong learning citizens who continuously strive to understand the dynamics of change in society, and they critically seek new information to make reasoned and unbiased decisions.

-- Citizens with a strong sense of self, community, and place who value and demonstrate a positive commitment to understanding these concepts as citizens, and to the exploration of citizenship responsibilities inherent in these relationships at local, regional, national, and global levels.
+- Citizens with a strong sense of self, community, and place who value and demonstrate a positive commitment to the exploration of citizenship responsibilities inherent in these relationships at local, regional, national, and global levels.

 Our communities, be they national, regional or local are changing at an unprecedented rate.
 We are transforming technologically, socially, and culturally at a pace that often exceeds our ability to adapt.
 A large portion of our population has been left unengaged.
 Overwhelmed with information or exasperated by entrenched partisanship, many no longer participate in the democratic process and are losing faith in democratic institutions.

 Globally, the number of countries that can objectively be called democratic is in a downward spiral.
 Here in Canada, these worrisome outcomes are tempered by the Canadian landscape that is, largely, one of calm when compared to other areas of the world.